 University Takes Next Step in Partnership With Hawai'i Community Colleges

-International students at Kapi'olani Community College will have a smooth transition to Pacific to complete their undergraduate studies.
+International students at Kapi'olani Community College now have a smooth transition to Pacific to complete their undergraduate studies.

-HONOLULU -- Pacific University (Ore.) will take the next step in its burgeoning partnership with the University of Hawai'i community college system on Thursday, Jan.
+HONOLULU -- Pacific University (Ore.) took the next step in its burgeoning partnership with the University of Hawai'i community college system on Thursday, Jan.
 23 at Kapi'olani Community College.

-At 10 a.m. in the Char Reading Room of KCC's Lama Library, Pacific president Lesley M. Hallick and KCC chancellor Leon Richards will enter their respective institutions into an agreement that will provide international students who graduate from KCC a clear pathway to continue their undergraduate studies at Pacific University (Ore.).
+Pacific president Lesley M. Hallick and KCC chancellor Leon Richards entered their respective institutions into an agreement that will provide international students who graduate from KCC a clear pathway to continue their undergraduate studies at Pacific University (Ore.).

 "We are delighted to take the next step in our partnership with community colleges in Hawai'i," Hallick said.
 "International students are a key element of the rich discourse that permeates throughout Pacific University (Ore.).
 We are very proud to provide the international students at Kapi'olani Community College with a seamless opportunity to complete their undergraduate studies on the mainland."